lucia-auth/lucia/documentation/content/guidebook/github-oauth-native/tauri.md

 One option is to use a deep-links, but getting that to work in a dev environment is tricky and isn't officially supported in Tauri.
 Another option is to open the Github authorization url in a webview window, which would allow us to intercept navigation and read urls (where we can store the session id).
 However, since a webview window is in its own isolated context, the user would have to enter their Github username/password every time.

 The strategy we'll be using is to create a super basic local server in the background.
-After creating a session, the server can redirect the user to the localhost server with the session id, which can then be trivially passed to our main application.
+After creating a session, the server can redirect the user to the localhost server with the session token.

 ### Clone project